 To apply for a learner's permit, you need to:

-- Decide what type of driver's license you want – a REAL ID Massachusetts driver’s license (valid for federal purposes) or Standard Massachusetts Driver’s License (not valid for federal purposes).
-Go to our website at mass.gov/id to decide
+- Decide what type of learner's permit you want – a REAL ID Massachusetts permit (valid for federal purposes) or Standard Massachusetts permit (not valid for federal purposes).
+Go to mass.gov/id to decide.

 - Bring your required identification and completed application to an RMV Service Center

-Class D or M learner's permit exams are available in 34 languages.
-See the Class D driver's manual for list of languages.
+Class D learner's permit exams are available in 34 languages.

 Bring all required documents, fees, and the completed application to any RMV Service Center.
-At the time of your learner’s permit exam, you must also pass an eye screening for field vision and basic colors.
+At the time of your learner’s permit exam, you must also pass a vision screening for field vision and basic colors.

 You can pay by cash, check, money order, credit card, and debit card.
 Since payment methods vary by location, check what’s accepted at the site you will be visiting.

 Next steps for Apply for a passenger (Class D) learner's permit

 After you obtain a Class D learner’s permit, you must take and pass a Class D road test to obtain your driver’s license.
 If you are under 18 years of age, you must meet all junior operator requirements.

 Permits are valid for 2 years or the length of your stay in the U.S. If your permit expires, you'll need to reapply and retake the exam.